hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 The `extraData` property is an RLP encoding of:

 * 32 bytes of vanity data.
-* A list of initial validator addresses (at least one initial validator is required).
+* A list of validator addresses.
 * Any validator votes.
 No vote is included in the genesis block.
 * The round the block was created on.
 The round in the genesis block is 0.
 * A list of seals of the validators (signed block hashes).
 No seals are included in the genesis block.

-In the genesis block, the important information in the extra data is the list of initial validators.
+In the genesis block, the important information in the extra data is the list of validators.
 All other details have empty values.
 Formally, `extraData` in the genesis block contains `RLP([32 bytes Vanity, List<Validators>, No Vote, Round=Int(0), 0 Seals])`.